gastighost/help-local/README.md

 ## Example app using MongoDB

 [MongoDB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
-This example will show you how to connect to and use MongoDB as your backend for your Next.js app.
+This application connects to and makes use of MongoDB as the backend for this Next.js app.

 If you want to learn more about MongoDB, visit the following pages: